There are no upcoming events at this time.

 TO MAKE A RESERVATION

-Noon, Wednesday, February 20, include your name and the name of your Guest, if any.
+Email Luanna Meyer at luanna.meyer@vuw.ac.nz by Noon, Wednesday, April 30, include your name and the name of your Guest, if you are bringing one.

 Lunch is plated.
 Include in the email your choice and your Guest’s choice from the three options: